lisawilliams/lisa/_posts/2022-11-28-mastodon-101-for-journalists.markdown

 6. Use hashtags (wisely).
 There is no full-text search, but there IS hashtag search.
 If your hashtag has two words, like #BostonPolitics, capitalize the first letter of each word (this is also for accessibility reasons: that makes it easier for people using screen readers to understand what the hashtag is saying).
 7. You have a number of post privacy options...but nothing is truly private, so post accordingly.
 A post can be public, unlisted (so public but not searchable), for your followers only, for mentioned people only, or DMs.

+### Following and followers

+Because of the intentional limits on search and the lack of an algorithm, the most effective way to build up your following/follower base is to follow people.
+Take a look at people you find interesting.
+Who are they following?
+You might want to follow them too.
+Search hashtags that interest you, to see if people are talking about those topics you might want to follow.

 #### Where can I find journalists on Mastodon?

 [Here is one of several lists online](https://docs.google.com/spreadsheets/d/13No4yxY-oFrN8PigC2jBWXreFCHWwVRTftwP6HcREtA/edit#gid=1320898902).

 There are a number of journalism-focused servers, including [newsie.social](https://newsie.social/explore) and [journa.host](https://journa.host/about).
 Journa.host has had some moderation controversy; again, it's worth exploring a server and understanding its moderation policies and history in order to make a decision you are comfortable with.

+#### What is defederation?

+People running a server can choose to "defederate" from any other server.
+This means that you will not see messages from people posting on that server in your Federated feed.

+#### What do I see when I log in?
+What are feeds?

+When you log in you will see three feeds.
+Your Home feed shows you post from people you follow.
+Your Local feed shows you posts from people on your server.
+Your Federated feed shows you posts from people across the servers that your server is in contact with.

+#### Can I migrate my Twitter follows/followers?

+There are services, namely debirdify and fedifinder, that attempt to match/find Twitter users and Mastodon accounts.
+I haven't used these, so I can't report on how they work.

 ### Mastodon culture(s)